Common Name: Swamp Milkweed

 Following the fabulous flowers, typical milkweed seed pods develop which rupture to reveal seeds with long, silvery-white, silky hairs.
 These are great to use in dried flower arrangements.

 This species grows in loose clumps by means of slowly creeping rhizomes.
 It is not invasive and can be safely mixed in with other perennials in the border.
-Ascelpias incarnata is native to North America.

 Asclepias incarnata grows best in moist to wet soils, but will tolerate drier conditions.
 This species, unlike A. tuberosa, prefers humus-rich soil.
 A full day of sun is best.
 Once established, Swamp Milkweed requires little care.
-Though it is perfectly cold-hardy in the north, mulching plants in winter will help prevent frost-heaving.

-In spring, trim back last year's growth and await the beautiful new foliage which will appear a bit later than other perennials.
+In spring, trim back last year’s growth and await the beautiful new foliage which will appear a bit later than other perennials.
+Deer Resistant.